MuhammadMooazam/MuhammadMooazam/README.md

 <!--
 **MuhammadMooazam/MuhammadMooazam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+My interest revolves around Quantum Computing, Website Development, Arduino etc.
+I am the founder and Vice President of society in NED University named QUANTUM COMPUTING CLUB.
+I am also a QISKIT ADVOCATE in IBM.

+- 🔭 I’m currently working with IBM as a QISKIT Advocate.
+- 🌱 I’m currently learning QUANTUM COMPUTING, WEBISTE DEVELOPMENT and ELECTRICAL ENGINEERING.
+- 👯 I’m looking to collaborate on Quantum Computing Research.

 # Iqra Naz
 ## Software Engineering (Senior Year)